ideos/gloe/README.md

 The `@ensurer` decorator must be attached to a transformer and has the following parameters.
 All parameters receive a list of validators.
 A validator means just a normal function that perform a validation in the desired data and must throw an exception if the validation fails.
 The return of the validator is ignored.

-- `income: list[Callable[[In], ...]]`: list of input validators. `In` type is the transformer income type.
+- `incoming: list[Callable[[In], ...]]`: list of input validators. `In` type is the transformer incoming type.

 - `outcome: list[Callable[[Out], ...]]`: list of output validators. `Out` type is the transformer outcome type.

 - `changes: list[Callable[[In, Out], ...]]`: list of changes validators.
-A changes validator receives two parameters: the input and output data, which allow us to check if some kind of consistence is preserved after applying the transformation on the data. `In` and `Out` types are the transformer income type and outcome type, respectively.
+A changes validator receives two parameters: the input and output data, which allow us to check if some kind of consistence is preserved after applying the transformation on the data. `In` and `Out` types are the transformer incoming type and outcome type, respectively.

 #### A complete example